The Six Days of Creation

 Moses said that “a Day with the Lord is a Thousand years” (2 Peter 3:10; Psalm 90:4).
 And so, the Epistle of Barnabas said that the Day of the Lord, represented by the Sabbath Day, would be a thousand years.

 This was also proved by the prophet Daniel, and his prophecy of the Lawless one.

 Daniel said the saints would be given into the hand of the lawless one, for time, times, and half a time, 1290 days, or years.
 But after 2,300 days, or 2,300 years, the sanctuary will be cleansed; and Christ will appear, when “those who sleep in the dust of the earth shall awake.”

 Two centuries before Daniel, Hosea also equated a day to 1,000 years.
 He said that after two days, (two thousand years), God will revive us.
 He will come to us like rain, like the latter and former rain on the earth.
 And on the third day, (the third thousand years), He will raise us up.

 After six thousand years, God will complete His plan, to make man in His image.

 The Prophecy of the Messiah’s Coming

-In Chapter 9, we learn that Israel was taken into Captivity for 70 years because of its sin.
-But “seventy weeks,” or “seventy sevens” will be required to put an end to sin and iniquity.
+In Daniel Chapter 9, we are told that Israel was taken into Captivity for 70 years because of its sin.
+In verse 24, we are told that “seventy weeks,” literally “seventy sevens (שבע)” will be required to put an end to sin and iniquity.
 In other words, it will take seven times longer to “end sin and iniquity.”

 Know therefore and understand,